Clubs provide opportunities to watch, review and make film. Start yours today.

 Action and Adventure, Animation, Family

 Bringing to life the much-loved story by British poet Ted Hughes, The Iron Giant takes place in a quiet American town in the 1960s.
 The tale begins when a young boy named Hogarth follows a trail of huge footprints leading from his house into the woods - and finds an iron giant from space!
 Instantly the two form a firm friendship, and when the army try and destroy this enormous visitor, Hogarth does everything he can to protect his giant pal.
 Beautifully animated, this is a film with lots of wit and a huge amount of heart.

-This resource supports anti-bullying at the Into Film Festival.
+This resource supported the anti-bullying Heroes strand at the Into Film Festival 2015.

 A film guide that looks at E.T.
 The Extra-Terrestrial (1982), exploring its key topics and themes through informal discussion.

 Teach your students about the ins-and-outs of classic films from the Must See Movies Before You Grow Up list!